healthcare-and-life-sciences/epic-fhir-clinical-flexcards/README.md

         3. When the window opens, select the json file identified in the previous step.
 Click 'Open' then click 'Next' 3 times.
         4. When prompted, click "Activate Now".

-4. Open the “salesforce-sfdx” folder.
+4. If you are connecting to Epic directly, open the “salesforce-sfdx” folder.
 Use IDX or sfdx to install the files under the “salesforce-sfdx” folder.
+If you are using MuleSoft to connect to Epic, you can skip this step.
-5. To access the IDX workbench, please navigate to this URL: https://workbench.developerforce.com/login.php
+   1. To access the IDX workbench, please navigate to this URL: https://workbench.developerforce.com/login.php
-6. For more information regarding IDX, please review this Trailhead: https://trailhead.salesforce.com/content/learn/modules/omnistudio-developer-tools
+   2. For more information regarding IDX, please review this Trailhead: https://trailhead.salesforce.com/content/learn/modules/omnistudio-developer-tools
-7. Import the keystore FHIRDEMOKEYSTORE.jks from .zip file
+7. If you are connecting to Epic directly, import the keystore FHIRDEMOKEYSTORE.jks from .zip file.
+If you are using MuleSoft to connect to Epic, you can skip this step.
     1. Setup > Certificates and Key Management > Import from Keystore
     2. Password: salesforce1

 ### Post-Install Configuration Steps:

-1. Create a new Authentication Provider
+1. If you are connecting to Epic directly, Create a new Authentication Provider.
+If you are using MuleSoft to connect to Epic, you can skip this step.
     1. Setup > Auth Providers
     2. Create a New Authentication Provider
         1. Provider Type: **ClientCredentialJWT**